gcholette/vscode-custom-css-injector/README.md

 # vscode-custom-css-injector
-A little hack that injects CSS inside vscode to allow deep customisation.
+Inject CSS inside vscode to allow deep customisation.

 ### How to use